chsrinu/designPatterns/README.md

-# designPatterns \n
+# designPatterns
-my understanding of design patterns \n
+my understanding of design patterns
 Singleton design pattern: At any point of time you need to ensure only one instance of an object exists.
 Have shown the basic implementation and multithreaded implementation.
   Important terms that I have encountered while learning the singleton design pattern:
     * Eager initialization